Evangeliab/Human-Activity-Recognition-Using-Smartphones-Data-Set-/CodeBook.md

   1. From that folder the labels.txt, features.txt, X_test.txt, y_test.txt, subject_test.txt and the other 3 of train folder, read into R by using read.table.
   2. Files of test folder merged together (with cbind).
 The same for train folder, and then all **merged** together (with rbind) saved in a variable called **data**.
-  3. The so far data is given **descriptive variable names**: The first 2 columns are called "subjectId", "label" ,the rest obtained by extracting them from features file and using the make.names function.
+  3. The so far data is given **descriptive variable names:** The first 2 columns are called "subjectId", "label" ,the rest obtained by extracting them from features file and using the make.names function.
   4. **Descriptive activity names** used to name the activities in the data set, by creating a new column "activity" with values specified from the values of label column.
   5. **The measurements on the mean and standard deviation for each measurement extracted** by using: the grep function, then extracted only the first 2 column & the column names containing "mean" or "s.d".Also, by using select from dplyr package, columns that contains "angle" or "meanFreq" removed.
 The so far data is called **extracted_data2** .
   6. By using **arrange** from the same package, the data set ordered first based on subjectId column, and then activity's.Now, this data is called **complete_data** .
-  6. This data **grouped by** subjectId and activity.
+  7. This data **grouped by** subjectId and activity.
 Then, using summarise_each function the data **summarized** by calculating the mean for each column for each activity and each subjectId, except the first 2.Now, this data is called **averaged_data** .

+  - The **run_analysis.R** script contains **comments** and the code for the described analysis.